denispeplin/link_to_action/README.md

 ## Credits

 This gem was heavily inspired by Platformatec's show_for and simple_form gems.
-Some code samples was taken from these gems.
+Some code samples were taken from these gems.

 ## Contributing